alexpitzen/pokeemerald/README.md

 * Starters are shiny
 * Gym leader & Elite Four member teams are shiny
 * All evolution stones (including sun & moon) are available to purchase in Lavaridge
+* EV reducing berries can be purchased in Lilycove instead of X items
 * Friendship and trade evolutions replaced with level & stone evolutions (see below)
 * Evolution & learnset levels decreased (see below)
     * Starters normalized to evolve at 16 & 32